 Where do jazz standards come from?

 My Song Factory class is coming up on the Standards and Showtunes unit, covering the Great American Songbook.
 I mainly relate to these tunes via jazz.
-There are numerous sources of jazz standards.
-In this post, I collect some of the ones that appear in movie musicals, and I pair each one with a well-known …
+In this post, I collect standards of the ones that appear in movie musicals, and I pair each one with a well-known jazz interpretation.
+(Note that most of these …